Beee4life/acf-city-selector/README.md

 * in a single field
 * in a repeater field
 * in a group
+* inside a flexible content block (with 1 ACFCS instance)

 This plugin doesn't work (yet) in the following situations:
 * multiple single fields on 1 page
 * as a repeater field in groups
-* inside a flexible content block
+* inside a flexible content block (with more than 1 ACFCS instance)

 This plugin hasn't been tested yet in the following situations:
 * as a repeater field on a user page